devops329/devops/instruction/playwright/playwright.md

   2 passed (1.1s)
 ```

-Congratulations you have just ran your first Playwright test.
+Congratulations!
+You have just ran your first Playwright test.

 ### Viewing the results

-In addition to outputting the result to the console, this will create a file named `test-results/.last-run.json` that contains the result of running the test.
+In addition to outputting the result to the console, Playwright creates a file named `test-results/.last-run.json` that contains the result of running the test.

 If you want to see a visual report in a browser window you can run: